quartznet/quartznet/documentation/quartz-2.x/quick-start.md

 ## Trying out the application and adding jobs

-No we should get a lot more information when we start the application.
+Now we should get a lot more information when we start the application.

 ```
 11.1.2014 14:52:04 [INFO]  Quartz.Impl.StdSchedulerFactory - Quartz.NET properties loaded from configuration file 'c:\ConsoleApplication1\bin\Debug\quartz.config'